sircharlo/mmm-refactor/docs/src/en/using-at-a-kingdom-hall.md

 ## 3. Enjoy using M³

 Once the setup wizard is complete, M³ is ready to help manage and present media for congregation meetings.
-Enjoy using the app!
+Enjoy using the app! :tada: